-Dr. Stevens was asked to assess the use of midazolam as a lethal injection drug, and specifically whether midazolam can be characterized as an "other similar drug" to an ultra short-acting barbiturate, such as thiopental (the original first drug used in the Mississippi three drug lethal injection protocol).
+Dr. Stevens was asked to investigate the use as a lethal injection drug, and specifically whether midazolam can be characterized as an "other similar drug" to an ultra short-acting barbiturate, such as thiopental (the original first drug used in the Mississippi three drug lethal injection protocol).